Visit the Science Learning Center

 Grades 3-8, up to 30 students per session

-Students will be immersed in the Engineering Design Process (EDP) by being challenged with building a tower using only index cards and limited amount of tape that meets certain weight requirements (e.g., supports a prey animal (stuffed animal) to protect it from predator.
+Students will be immersed in the Engineering Design Process (EDP) when they are challenged with building a tower using only index cards and limited amount of tape that meets certain weight requirements, e.g., supports a prey animal (stuffed animal) to protect it from predator.
 Students will be tasked with planning, building, testing, and improving their tower working in groups of 2-4.
 Steps of the EDP will be highlighted.
 This program is adapted based on grade level.

 Hot Wheel Collisions